inspircd/docs/docs/2/modules/channelban.md

 ### Description

-This module adds the `j` extended ban which checks whether users are in a channel matching the specified glob pattern.
+This module adds the `j:` extended ban which checks whether users are in a channel matching the specified glob pattern.

 ### Configuration